 5G phones are not here yet.
 If anyone tells you they just bought a new 5G phone, they’re mixed up.
 There’s much talk about what the 5G phone will be like but it’s so far into the future that most of the talk is pure guesswork.
 However, a lot of research has been done and if you combine the results of that with what you know about 4G phones, your informed guesswork might be close to reality.
 What seems certain is that nanotechnology will play a big part in 5G technology.

 When the 5G network is in place, 5G cell phones will have a big role in ubiquitous, seamless computing.
 You’ll be able to access your desktop computer from your mobile, monitor your baby’s heart rate from work, or even get an alarm if you’re in an area where a tsunami is predicted.
 The applications for 5G phones will be limited only by the imagination of the designers and, of course, the users.
 Cloud computing will bring the full power of desktop computing and more to mobile phones 5G and 4G alike.

-Cambridge University and Nokia are developing ways for users to give wireless phones new shapes, in the same way that you can customize your browser’s look and feel today.
-Flexibility, transparency and self-cleaning are all capabilities that can be built in to these cool phones through the clever application of nanotechnology.
+Cambridge University and Nokia are developing ways for users to give wireless phones new shapes, in the same way, that you can customize your browser’s look and feel today.
+Flexibility, transparency, and self-cleaning are all capabilities that can be built into these cool phones through the clever application of nanotechnology.
 Phones will be developed that derive their power from natural sources, such as the sun, air, or water.
-Air quality will be subject to constant Smartphone monitoring – a great help to allergy sufferers and health conscious individuals.
+The air quality will be subject to constant Smartphone monitoring – a great help to allergy sufferers and health-conscious individuals.